timholy/Rebugger.jl/README.md

 end
 ```

+The reason is that Rebugger adds some custom key bindings to the REPL, and **adding new
+key bindings works only if it is done before the REPL starts.**

 Starting Rebugger from a running Julia session will not do anything useful.

-**Rebugger's key bindings work only if you start it from your `startup.jl` file.**
+## Using Rebugger

+Documentation is sparse right now.
+To get you started, there are two important keybindings:

+- F11 maps to "step in": NOTE you may have to disable F11 from meaning "fullscreen" in your desktop settings
+- F5 maps to "capture stacktrace" (for commands that throw an error)

+**NOTE**: in the future we are likely to switch F11 to Ctrl-Enter, but use F11 for now.

-## Stepping in
+### Stepping in

 Select the expression you want to step into by positioning "point" (your cursor)
 at the desired location in the command line: